 I got injured helping someone.
 Can I get compensation?

 Yes, you can get compensation.
-Under a law called the Act to promote good citizenship, is you help someone in danger, you can be is compensated.
+If you are injured while helping someone in danger, you can be compensated.

 If the person who helped dies, the spouse and children can sometimes get compensation.